marchaesen/vcxsrv/mesalib/docs/gallium/tgsi.rst

 TGSI_SEMANTIC_TEXCOORD
 """"""""""""""""""""""

-Only available if PIPE_CAP_TGSI_TEXCOORD is exposed !
+Only available if pipe_caps.tgsi_texcoord is exposed !

 Vertex shader outputs and fragment shader inputs may be labeled with this semantic to make them replaceable by sprite coordinates via the